 Eligibility for School Fee Bursaries:

-Bursaries for school fees will be considered if the above eligibility criteria has been met and the child falls in one of the categories below.
+Bursaries for school fees will be considered only if the above geographical eligibility criteria has been met and the child falls in one of the categories below.

 - It has been established, in partnership with the child’s current teachers or educational professionals, that the child’s needs cannot be met through state funded provision.
 Where support is requested, the parent or guardian must have applied for, and know the outcome of, an application for a place at a state funded school and explain why this school is inappropriate for the particular needs of the child.

 - In professionally identified SEN cases, the parent or guardian should have taken the appropriate steps to obtain an ECHP for the child.
 The Trustees may also consider applications from families where the parent or guardian are disadvantaged due to health issues or disability.